net-daemon/docs/docs/v2/hass_model/hass_model_generated_service.md

 ## Call services via typed entity classes

 The code generator generates a class for each domain that has entities in Home Assistant.
-For each service in Home Assitant that accepts an Entity of that domain there is also a generated extension method for that Entity class.
+For each service in Home Assistant that accepts an Entity of that domain there is also a generated extension method for that Entity class.
 This alows services to be called like this

 ```csharp
 _myEntities = new Entities(haContext);